|Nutritional Guidelines (per serving)|

 - 2 tablespoons dairy-free sour cream

 - 2 tablespoons onion (finely diced)

 - Salt and freshly ground pepper (to taste)

-In a medium-sized mixing bowl, combine the tuna, mayonnaise, optional dairy-free sour cream, and diced onion, stirring until well mixed.
+In a medium-sized mixing bowl, combine the tuna, mayonnaise, dairy-free sour cream, and diced onion, stirring until well mixed.

 Add sweet pickle relish, dill pickle relish, garlic powder, and salt and pepper, stirring until well combined.
 Cover and store in the refrigerator for 15 to 30 minutes before serving.